ainblockchain/ain-blockchain/JSON_RPC_API.md

 **Parameters**

-An object with a property:
+An object with properties:

+- protoVer: `String` - protocol version
 - address: `String` - address of the account, which should be a checksum address

 **Returns**